-Always change reagents when prompted.
+WARNING: Always change reagents when prompted.
 Always update station details correctly - never update the details without replacing the reagent.

-Failure to follow these directives can lead to tissue damage or loss.
+Failure to follow these directives can lead to tissue damage or loss. ^ WARNING: Do not alter the concentration of a used reagent unless you are able to verify the

-Do not alter the concentration of a used reagent unless you are able to verify the actual concentration.
-If the concentration is incorrect a reduction in tissue processing quality or damage to the tissue sample may result.
+🔥 WAR RNING: Do not alter the concentration of a used reagent unless you are able to verify the actual concentration.
+If the concentration is incorrect a reduction in tissue ·· processing quality or damage to the tissue sample may result.